javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 If we're going to open a popup, a good practice is to inform the user about it.
 An "opening window" icon near a link or button would allow the visitor to survive the focus shift and keep both windows in mind.

-- A popup can be opened by the `open(url, name, params)` call.
+- A popup can be opened by the `open('url', name, params)` call.
 It returns the reference to the newly opened window.
+The address, name and the size of popup can be adjusted using   the parameters of the call.
 - Browsers block `open` calls from the code outside of user actions.
 Usually a notification appears, so that a user may allow them.
 - Browsers open a new tab by default, but if sizes are provided, then it'll be a popup window.
 - The popup may access the opener window using the `window.opener` property.